ritwikvashistha/MTH552A-AI-AND-DATA-MINING/README.md

-# MTH535A-Bayesian-Analysis
+# MTH552A-AI-AND-DATA-MINING

-This repo contains the codes, images, report and slides for the project of the course - `MTH535A: Introduction to Bayesian Analysis` at IIT Kanpur during the academic year 2022-2023.
+This repo contains the codes, images, report and slides for the project of the course - `MTH552A: Statistical Techniques in  AI and Data Mining` at IIT Kanpur during the academic year 2022-2023.

 ## Project Members
   - Ritwik Vashistha
-  - Manas Mishra
-  - Shubha Sankar Banerjee
-  - Shresth Grover
+  - Sagar Arora

 ## Project Title
-`Bayesian Forecasting of UEFA Champions Leauge under alternative seeding regimes`

-## Primary Reference
-Corona, F., Forrest, D., Tena, J. D. D., & Wiper, M. (2019).
-Bayesian forecasting of UEFA Champions League under alternative seeding regimes.
-International Journal of Forecasting, 35(2), 722-732.
+`Modelling Geostatistical Data`